dvreeze/yaidom/docs/yaidom-tutorial.rst

 Yaidom is *yet another immutable DOM-like* XML API, written in the `Scala`_ programming language.
 It is an XML API that:

-* leverages the highly expressive Scala Collections API, on the inside and from the outside
+* leverages the highly expressive Scala Collections API
 * offers immutable thread-safe DOM-like element trees
 * offers first-class support for namespaces
-* interoperates very well with JAXP
+* interoperates very well with `JAXP`_

 This tutorial introduces the yaidom API.
 Some basic Scala knowledge is assumed, especially about the Scala `Collections API`_.